What Lies Beneath One Of Indiana’s Most Popular Markets May Surprise You

 What remains today, protected and preserved by the general unawareness of its very existence, are more than 140 limestone columns supporting a 20,000 square foot maze tunneling beneath the city streets.
 The original intent for the extensive underground basement has long ago been forgotten.
 Throughout the years it has served as a storage space for market vendors (as it keeps produce quite cool), a homeless shelter during the particularly cold winter of 1912, a refugee camp and supply depot during the Great Flood in 1913, as well as a police firing range.

-For decades, the catacombs were off limits to the public.
-In recent years, they have been opened up for tours but even today only a limited number of people have ever been inside—which is a shame, because they are stunning.
+For decades, the catacombs were off-limits to the public.
+In recent years, they have been opened up for tours but even today only a limited number of people have ever been inside—which is a shame because they are stunning.

 Of course, there have been several ghost-hunting groups who have jumped at the chance to investigate (and even spend the night) inside this historically significant space (some have reported interesting activity), but Dan Lakes, an Indiana Landmarks catacombs tour guide, says no bodies have been found… “at least not so far.”
 City Market Executive Director Stevie Stoesz claims, “I believe nothing.
 But I’ve seen and heard everything.”

-If you are interested in being one of the select few who have experienced the cavernous brick and limestone hallways, near-perfect architecture and masonry, and Romanesque archways, Indiana Landmarks offers tours on the first and third Saturdays each month, May through October, for only $12.
+If you are interested in being one of the select few who has experienced the cavernous brick and limestone hallways, near-perfect architecture and masonry, and Romanesque archways, Indiana Landmarks offers tours on the first and third Saturdays each month, May through October, for only $12.
 As there are so few tours (with limited sizes) it’s smart to plan ahead if you are looking forward to exploring the Indiana Catacombs; reservations are required and the tours fill up quite quickly.

 If you have photos that you would like to share, feel free to post them for all to see on Only In Indiana!